timunie/Ava-ApiTests/website/docs/T_Avalonia_Visual.md

 <tr><td><strong>Derived</strong></td><td><a href="T_Avalonia_Layout_Layoutable">Avalonia.Layout.Layoutable</a></td></tr>
 </table>

-The Visual class represents elements that have a visual on-screen representation and stores all the information needed for an <a href="T_Avalonia_Rendering_IRenderer">IRenderer</a> to render the control.
+The Visual class represents elements that have a visual on-screen representation and stores all the information needed for an IRenderer to render the control.
 To traverse the visual tree, use the extension methods defined in <a href="T_Avalonia_VisualExtensions">VisualExtensions</a>.

 ## Constructors
 <table>